VeryGoodOpenSource/flame_behaviors/packages/flame_behaviors/README.md

 ## Creating Entities and Behaviors

 Use Flame Behaviors to define your entities in your game and their behavioral aspects.
-Or follow the [Introduction to Flame Behaviors][flame_behaviors_article] article to get you with the concepts!
+Or follow the [Introduction to Flame Behaviors][flame_behaviors_article] article to get you familiar with the concepts!

 ## Documentation 📝